elebail202/Function_Documentation/documentation.md

         check.fit = exist('fit_info.mat', 'file');
     ```

-2. Problems with the 'for loop' line 62 so I added manually some information in order to be able to continue debugging the code at line 82 :
+2. Problems with the 'for loop' because it is not entering it.
+The 'what' command was not made in the good folder so I added a 'cd' at line 60 :

     ```matlab
-        load T2maps
-        res_map  = T2map;
+        cd ('C:\Users\elebail22\OneDrive - Oulun yliopisto\Documents\Stage_2A\Eve_stuff\mokkula_test_data\Anonymized - 04071989\Fyysikot Vic\mokkulafiles\20-Jun-2022-09.51.15');
-        map_temp = 2;
+        matfilelist = what;
     ```

+    And in the same code, the file 'results_flat' was not created in the right folder, so I added this at line 88 :

+    ```matlab
+        cd ('C:\Users\elebail22\OneDrive - Oulun yliopisto\Documents\Stage_2A\Eve_stuff\mokkula\analyysimokkula\flatter')
+        savefile = 'results_flat';
+    ```

-3. Line 88, by calling the function 'execute_flat.m' which is defined in the same file, it makes an error related to the 'structure_loop.m' function at line 172.
+3. Line 85, by calling the function 'execute_flat.m' which is defined in the same file, it makes an error related to the 'structure_loop.m' function at line 172.
 In this function, there are problems related to the use of structure in Matlab.
-At line 24, it was initially written this :
+At line 26, it was initially written this :

     ```matlab
         slices = zeros(length(seg_general(series).lines), 1);